 The hillside location with Bali style huts is paradise.
 Pool and spa an extra bonus.
 To watch the sun go down over the South China Sea and the lights of Singapore turn on is amazing.
 The hotel can arrange diving trips or even a chance to swim with Dolphins!
 Hiking and mountain biking are also available. diveriau.com

 Nongosa is also where you will find six golf courses as well as several small fishing villages.
-Top restaurant was Rezeki in the village of Batu Besar.
+The top restaurant was Rezeki in the village of Batu Besar.
 The long pier over a sandy beach in a small village was unbeatable.
-Top choice was Black Pepper Crab.
-A messy but very satisfing experience.
+The top choice was Black Pepper Crab.
+A messy but very satisfying experience.

-In the spirit of adventure and a very kind offer of a chance to visit 3 American expats dream I went to Sugi Island.
-There I had a chance to visit a most unique type of resort.
+In the spirit of adventure and a very kind offer of a chance to visit 3 American ex-pat’s dream, I went to Sugi Island.
+There I had a chance to visit the most unique type of resort.
 Telunas Beach.

 They also have courses in survival and education.
 The facilities are rustic to perfection!
 The food casual gourmet, and location stunning.
 In Mike’s own words, “not quite paradise, but damn close”.

-Their responsible concept to tourism is a model that should be praised.
+Their responsible concept of tourism is a model that should be praised.
 I urge you to check their link!